 Our writers in residence for 2019 were Saaro Umar and Manisha Anjali who both have upcoming publications with the Library.

 Please send applications to

-The successful applicant will be notified by the 26th January, 2019.
+The successful applicant will be notified by the 15th of February.

-Updates will be posted on the IRL blog, incendiumradicallibrary.wordpress.com, and social media and we will notify the successful applicant by email.
+Updates will be posted on instagram, facebook and on our website, and we will notify the successful applicant by email.

-IRL info shop where the library is housed and is used during the week for events and open to the public on Fridays from 10-6 and Saturdays from 11-5.
-Writers are welcome to use the space during opening hours but may not be able to use the space during events.
+IRL info shop (where the library is housed) is used during the week for events and open some weekends for the public.
+Over the course of the residency the space can be used during opening hours but may not be available for use during events.
 The writer in resident will be notified of when the space has been booked, in advance.

 IRL is wheelchair accessible, has overhead lighting and lamps, and sturdy seating.
 If you have any concerns or questions regarding accessibility please let us know.

 If you have any questions regarding the residency please feel free to email us at email@example.com.